sl-solution/InMemoryDatasets.jl/docs/src/man/tutorial.md

                          467382 rows omitted
 ```

-`InMemoryDatasets` provide different ways for referring to multiple columns.
+`InMemoryDatasets` provides different ways for referring to multiple columns.
 For instance, let's select all columns between `:FlightDate` and `:IATA` as well as all columns containing "Taxi" or "Delay" in their names. `Between` selects columns between two specified extremes, and regular expressions can be used to select columns with specified patterns.

 ```julia